 Do you want to quickly learn the training needs of a group of employees who have similar jobs?
-Yet, you don't want to take the time to develop and implement a survey, put the questions in a computer program, or run an analysis of the demographic information you collect.
+Yet, you don't want to take the time to develop and implement a survey, ask the questions in a computer program, or run an analysis of the demographic information you collect.

 This training needs assessment works best in small to mid-sized organizations.
 It will give you a quick assessment of the training needs of an employee group.
 In a larger organization, unless you work with subsets of employees, the challenge is more difficult.
 You wouldn't, for example, want 50 people in the room identifying their training needs.